-TSA Setup
+10. TSA Setup

 - a.
-The top objectives can be moved over the mask using the X-and Y- arrow keys.
+The top objectives can be moved over the mask using the X-and Y arrow keys.
 If the FAST key Led is lit green, the objectives move much more rapidly than when the FAST Key Led is toggled off. - b.
-One can view the left side and the right side images simultaneously, if SPLIT FIELD knob is centered.
+One can view the left side and the right side images simultaneously, if Split View mode is toggled (center).
 Alternatively, one can view a full image provided by the Left or Right side objective, if left or right side mode are toggled. - c.
-The intensity of illumination may be adjusted using the illumination control knobs (see diagrams above) - d.
+The intensity of illumination may be adjusted using the illumination control knobs (see diagram) - d.
 The Coarse focus is used to bring the objective's depth of focus into the fine focus range.
 Fine focus is adjusted using the fine focus knobs.
 The Top Substrate focus knobs are used to focus on the mask.
 The Bottom Substrate focus knobs are used to focus on the wafer.
 Focus control key allows one to switch between focusing on the mask and focusing on the wafer.
 When Top Substrate Key Led is lit green, one can manipulate the Top Substrate focus knobs.
-When the Led is off, one can manipulate the Bottom Substrate knobs.
+When the Led is off, one can manipulate the Bottom Substrate knobs. - e.

-- e.
 You can use the SET REFERENCE key to remember the microscope's position.
 Position the microscope to your first reference position.
 Press the SET REFERENCE key to activate it.
 Move the microscope to the second position.
 Press SCAN Key.
 The microscope moves to the first reference point.
 Pressing the SCAN key again moves the microscope to the second reference position.
 This allows one to easily locate dual positions for quick alignment. - f.
+Verify that the BSA Microscope key is OFF if you are using the MABA6 aligner.

-The objectives separation knobs (see diagram below) are used to adjust the distance between the objectives.
+g.
+The objectives separation knobs (see diagram) are used to adjust the distance between the objectives.
 To prepare for alignment, use X- and Y- keys and move objectives over the mask and locate mask alignment marks.
 To move rapidly, toggle the FAST key, so that the Led is lit green.
 Use an objective separation knob to find the other alignment mark (if using split field).
 Use the "adjustment for microscope's theta" to keep the images on both sides parallel to each other.
 The "adjustment for microscope theta" allows the rotational angle of both objectives to be adjusted relative to each other.
 Use the illumination control knobs to control the amount of light going through each objective.
 Adjust TSA illumination if needed.

-g.
+h.
 Use (rarely) the large coarse focus knob to bring the objective's depth focus into the fine focus range.
 Fine tune the focus on the mask using the two focus knobs under the TOP SUBSTRATE.
 Focus control using TOP SUBSTRATE left and right knob is available when the Top/Bottom key is lit green.
 If it is not, toggle it so that it is illuminated green.